david-vendrell/david-vendrell/README.md

 - 👀 I’m interested in Software Development, Information Systems, Apple Development and Databases
 - 🌱 I’m learning Python, C and Swift
 - 💞️ I’m looking to collaborate on small projects as an intern to help develop the product
-- 💡 I'm also looking to start any project or idea to help change the world
+- 💡 I'm also looking to start any project or idea to help change the world!

 ## **⌨️ Languages I use**
 <p align="center">